Jump to Recipe

 • 1/2 teaspoon fine sea salt

-• 1 1/2 sticks (12 tablespoons) unsalted butter, cut into chunks, at room temperature
+• 1 1/2 sticks, 12 tablespoons unsalted butter, cut into chunks, at room temperature

 • 1/3 cup sugar

-• 1/3 cup packed light brown sugar
+• 1/3 cup light brown sugar, packed

 • 1 large egg yolk, at room temperature

-• 1/2 cup unsulfured molasses
+• 1/2 cup molasses, unsulfured

-• 1 1/2 teaspoons pure vanilla extract
+• 1 1/2 teaspoons vanilla extract

-• 7 ounces semisweet or bittersweet chocolate, chopped chip-size
+• 7 ounces semisweet chocolate, chopped chip-size

 • Sugar, for rolling